Installing the vault

 alias vault-server-config="vault server -config /usr/local/etc/vault.hcl"

-With every jail startup we must execute this vault-server-config
+At the moment, with every jail startup we must execute this vault-server-config .

 The UI